microsoft/AzureBot/docs/DeveloperSetup.md

 AzureBot uses [Language Understanding Intelligent Service (LUIS)](https://www.luis.ai), a part of [Microsoft Cognitive Services](https://www.microsoft.com/cognitive-services/), to understand the user's intent.

-The AzureBot code in this repo has the the ***LuisModel*** attribute on the ***[ActionDialog](../AzureBot/ActionDialog.cs)*** class already configured with our LUIS model, so if you are not adding to the bot code you don't need to craete your own LUIS applicaiton.
+The AzureBot code in this repo has the ***LuisModel*** attribute on the ***[ActionDialog](../AzureBot/ActionDialog.cs)*** class already configured with our LUIS model, so if you are not adding to the bot code, you don't need to craete your own LUIS applicaiton.

 But if you would like to develop with your own models and extend them with your additions to the bot, or want to understand how the LUIS model works, [create an account with LUIS](https://www.luis.ai).
 Then create new applications using New App -> Import Existing App.
-Then, in this new app dialog box, upload the [json files for the different models](https://github.com/Microsoft/AzureBot/tree/master/AzureBot/LuisModel).
+Then, in this new app dialog box, upload the [.json files for the different models](https://github.com/Microsoft/AzureBot/tree/master/AzureBot/LuisModel).

 Once you have created the new LUIS application, train and [publish it](https://www.luis.ai/Help/#PublishingModel), then update the ***LuisModel*** attribute in the ***[ActionDialog](../AzureBot/ActionDialog.cs)*** class with the new application ID and subscription key.
 You can get the application ID and subscription key from the LUIS application published URL.

 <a name="azuread"></a>
 ## 2. Azure Active Directory

 To authenticate against your own Azure AD for development or private use of the AzureBot code, you'll need to setup your own Azure AD application.
-Follow our [Azure AD instructions](./CreateAzureADforAzureBot.md) to get it set up and take note of the tenant, client id and client secret values for it.
+Follow our [Azure AD instructions](./CreateAzureADforAzureBot.md) to get it set up and take note of the tenant, client ID and client secret values for it.

 <a name="registerbot"></a>
 ## 3. Register a Bot with the Bot Framework

 You will also need a bot entry in the Bot Framework.
 You can do this from the [Bot Framework developer portal](https://dev.botframework.com/bots/new).

 Once you have created your bot, follow the [***Step 1.
-Get your App ID and password from the Developer Portal***](https://docs.botframework.com/en-us/support/upgrade-to-v3/#case-1-there-is-an-app-id-already)  instruction and take not of the bot handle, bot app id and bot app password.
+Get your App ID and password from the Developer Portal***](https://docs.botframework.com/en-us/support/upgrade-to-v3/#case-1-there-is-an-app-id-already)  instructions and take note of the bot handle, bot app ID and bot app password.

 <a name="emulator"></a>
 ## 4. Bot Framework Emulator